 Disaster Preparedness Supplies

-Try to read every day for the last two weeks of April.
+Try to read every day for the last two of the Read-a-Thon.
 See the "Reading Tips and Strategies" section below for recommended reading times by grade.
 Write down the number of minutes you read in the reading log provided.
 All reading inside/outside of school counts, whether you read or someone reads to you.

 Read!
 Read!
 Read!
 Track your reading time!
 Students mark off how many minutes they read each day in increments on their reading log.
 Parents and guardians may help students with this task.